• In order to improve your experience on our website, we use functionally necessary session cookies, but no advertising or social media cookies.

 Molybdenum mining & processing

-Today, the principal moly mines, both primary and by-product, are found along the Great Continental Divide of the Americas, in China and in the CIS.
+Today, the principal molybdenum mines, both primary and by-product, are found along the Great Continental Divide of the Americas, in China and in the CIS.
 Many of these mines are amongst the most productive in the world, with the largest capable of moving over 50,000 tonnes of ore per day.

 Mining and processing plants are operated with minimum emissions under stringent environmental protection regulations.